-Podcasts and audiobooks allow you to use your eyes for something else, like tidying, getting to places, making things, in fact anything that doesn’t require you to ‘hear yourself think’.
+Podcasts and audiobooks allow you to use your eyes for something else like tidying, travelling, making things, in fact, anything that doesn’t require you to ‘hear yourself think’.

 Here are my favourite reasons that I love them.

-Sometimes I drift off whilst listening to podcasts and whilst mulling over something in my head, I get an idea from a completely unrelated podcast topic.
+Sometimes I drift off whilst listening to podcasts, and whilst mulling over something in my head; I get an idea from a completely unrelated podcast topic.
 Eureka!
 Shebang – Pow – Blop – Whiz!

 It’s possible to search for podcasts on pretty much any topic.
 Can you say that about Talk Radio?